Embedded Computing

 The application for the gateway runs on the Raspberry Pi.

-• The gateway on the Raspberry Pi, is the MQTT-SN gateway for the Aquila 2.0 platform, which transfers the messages between the MQTT-SN bridge and the MQTT broker.
+• The gateway on the Raspberry Pi, is the MQTT-SN gateway for the Aquila 2.0 platform (actually the develop branch), which transfers the messages between the MQTT-SN bridge and the MQTT broker.
 It also acts as a port forwarder between the USB port the MQTT-SN bridge is connected to and the gateway.

 Picture